 During data processing, data were removed near filter changes.
-A sharp ATN change (|AATN| > 30) was The filter changes were manually identified, and two hours of data were removed starting from the nearest hour before the filter change.
+The filter changes were manually identified, and two hours of data were removed starting from the nearest hour before the filter change.
 This was done for all small-scale sensors.

-During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
+230 During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
 This was most likely due to inlet blockage and the start of a pump failure.
 Data were removed from this point forward as it was deemed erroneous.
-The sensor suffered a total pump failure when attempted to moveafter it towas moved SMEAR III for the 2nd intercomparison (see Sect.
-3.2.54).
+The sensor suffered a total pump failure when after it was moved to SMEAR III for the 2nd intercomparison (see Sect.
+3.2.4).

 OBS3&4 located at BG{ground} had shutdowns due to low battery during the deployment.
-WhenAfter the sensors restarted after the shutdownssensor restart the data had erroneous starting spikes.
+After the sensor restart the data had erroneous starting spikes.
 Two hours of data were removed starting from the nearest hour before the restarts.
 Due to the shutdowns a missing section of OBS3 data are patched with OBS4 data during the deployment.
 This was done so that the BG{ground} location has a continuous time series.
 The sensor-to-sensor variability was deemed low enough as a justification for this process.

-In total between 1.5 - 2.9 % of the available data was removed for all sensors except MA350 for which 69.1 % of the data was removed.
-This section was most of the deployment period.
+In total between 1.5-2.9 % of the available data was removed for all sensors except MA350 for which 69.1 % of the data was removed.-This section that was most of the deployment period.
 Note that OBS1, OBS2 and MA350 were not tested in intercomparison 2 due to breakage and therefore didn't have available data from that period.

-For calibration an F factor was calculated as seen in Eq.
+For calibration an F-factor was calculated as seen in Eq.
 8 using data from the 1st intercomparison.
 The corresponding sensor data was then multiplied by the reciprocal of this value.
-250

-$$F = \frac{eBC{sensor,mean}}{eBC{MAAP_mean}}$$ (8)
+$$F = \frac{eBC{sensor,mean}}{eBC{MAAP,mean}}F = \frac{eBC{sensor,mean}}{eBC{MAAP,mean}}$$ (8)

-Python3 was used for most of the data analysis with numpy, scipy, matplotlib, pandas, seaborn and mpl-scatter-density packages- (Harris et al., 2020; Hunter, 2007; pandas development team, 2020; Virtanen et al., 2020; Waskom, 2021, https://github.com/astrofrog/mpl-scatter-density, accessed 21.8.2024).
-For the wind plots R with the openair library was used (Carslaw and Ropkins, 2012).
+245 Python3 was used for most of the data analysis with numpy, scipy, matplotlib, pandas, seaborn and mpl-scatter-density packages (Harris et al., 2020; Hunter, 2007; pandas development team, 2020; Virtanen et al., 2020; Waskom, 2021, https://github.com/astrofrog/mpl-scatter-density, accessed 21.8.2024).
+For the wind plots R with the openair library waswere used (Carslaw and Ropkins, 2012).

-3. Results and Discussion
+3. Results and Discussiondiscussion

-3.1 Intercomparison period results periods
+250 3.1 Intercomparison periodsof BC sensors

 Before and after the deployment, intercomparison measurements were conducted at the SMEAR III to study the differences between the sensor types and the individual units.
-The sensors were measuring ambient BC concentrations parallel with the 260reference instrument MAAP.
-The intercomparison measurements were conducted during 26.5.2022 - 6.6.2022 (11 d) and 16.9.2022 - 3.10.
-2022 (17 d).
+The sensors were measuring ambient BCeBC concentrations parallel with the reference instrument MAAP7 (see Sect.
+2.4).
+The intercomparison measurements were conducted during 26.5.2022-6.6.-2022 (11 d) and 16.9.2022-3.10.-2022 (17 d).
 All the sensors were tested in the 1st intercomparison (AE51 x2, MA200, MA350, OBS x4).
-During the deployment MA350, OBS1 and OBS2 were damaged and therefore weren't tested in the 2nd intercomparison.
-Time series of the intercomparisons can be seen in Fig. 2 in 5-minute averages.
+During the deployment MA350, OBS1 and OBS2 were damaged and therefore weren2twere not tested in the 2nd intercomparison.
+Time series of the intercomparisons can be seen in Fig. 2 in 5-minutemin averages.
 Correlation of all the sensors in relation to the reference instrument MAAP is seen in Fig. 3 with an orthogonal regression.
-The values of the orthogonal regression line fit are listed in Table 34.
-For MA-sensors, spot 1 data are used instead of dualspot corrected data (see sect.
+The values of the orthogonal regression line fit are listed in Table 4.
+For MA-sensors, spot 1 data are used instead of dualspot corrected data (see seetSect.
 3.1.2).